Blackpool & Fleetwood No. 40

 With its wooden bench seats, narrow entrances and dated styling, the tram was now beginning to show its age, particularly in comparison with some of the newer vehicles being introduced by rival operators such as Lytham St Annes to the south of Blackpool.
 Upholstered seats were fitted in 1926 and the more powerful motors with which it was equipped in 1928 made it, for a time, the fastest tram in the Blackpool fleet.

 During this period of ‘active retirement’, box 114 helped in clearing the worst snowfall in Blackpool’s history, which began falling on 27 January 1940 and caused drifts so deep that 10 trams had to be abandoned.
 Coupled to snow plough 128 (an old crossbench car) box 40 helped to shift the snowdrifts and rescue the stranded tramcars.
 Its final duties as part of Blackpool’s operational fleet consisted of towing the tower wagon during the replacement of the overhead wiring between Cleveleys and Fleetwood after which it was effectively redundant.

 A new lease of life beckoned as a ‘heritage tram’, however, as the tram was eventually restored as a passenger vehicle with its original company livery and number in time for Blackpool tramways’ 75th anniversary in 1960.
 Shortly after this, the tram was generously donated to the fledgling tramway museum at Crich, where it arrived on 5 October 1963.

-Following its arrival, B&F 40 became one of the first trams to provide a passenger service at Crich following its electrification in 1964 and initially featured in the running schedules more than any other tram at the museum.
-It did experience a number of derailments, however, and this resulted in the tram being withdrawn in 1965 before being placed in storage in 1970.
+Shortly after this, B&F 40 became one of the first trams to provide a passenger service at Crich following its electrification in 1964 and initially featured in the running schedules more than any other tram at the museum.

 Some early footage of B&F 40 in operation during the early days at Crich can be seen in a British Pathé newsreel that was filmed in 1964 by following the link to: